Drivers License Restrictions for Unpaid Child Support in Arizona

-The Arizona legislature pushed House Bill 2192 as an additional measure to help parents collect overdue child support.
+The Arizona legislature pushed House Bill 2192 as an additional measure to help parents collect unpaid child support.
 That bill was signed into law by Arizona Governor Doug Ducey on April 24, 2017.
-The new law allows a judge to send a certificate of noncompliance directly to the Arizona Department of Transportation if the court finds a parent has refused to pay child support and has an arrearage of child support of six months or more.
+The new law allows a judge to send a certificate of noncompliance directly to the Arizona Department of Transportation if the court finds a parent has refused to pay child support and had an arrearage of child support of six months or more.

 The new law will likely place some non-paying parents in further jeopardy if they fail to comply with the terms of the restricted driving privileges.
-For example, driving on such a restricted drivers license in locations not authorized by the judge could lead to suspension of his or her driving privileges, may lead to the misdemeanor criminal charge of violating those restrictions, and arrest.
+For example, driving on such a restricted drivers license in locations not authorized by the judge could lead to suspension of his or her driving privileges, may result in the misdemeanor criminal charge of violating those restrictions, and arrest.

 The bill is seen by its proponents of being in favor of custodial parents and adds to the many methods Arizona custodial parents can use to enforce their child support orders.

 If you have questions about drivers license restrictions for unpaid support in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
 Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.

 Call us today at (480)305-8300 or reach out to us through our appointment scheduling form to schedule your personalized consultation and turn your Arizona child support or family law case around today.